dfinity/ICRC-1/PROPOSAL.md

 The [Ledger & Tokenization working group](https://forum.dfinity.org/t/announcing-token-standard-as-topic-of-the-first-meeting-of-the-ledger-tokenization-working-group/11925/1) proposes to adopt the [ICRC-1](https://github.com/dfinity/ICRC-1) token standard as a common interface for transferring fungible tokens on the Internet Computer.
 The standard does not seek to replace existing token ledgers but rather to serve as a base interface for accessing them.
-The working group agrees to implement, integrate, and promote the standard and work on its core extensions.
+The working group agrees to implement, integrate, and promote the standard and work on its extensions.